-Gallup Orthodontists study and treat improper bites (malocclusions), and help patient’s teeth and facial bone structure look and feel healthy and strong.
+Gallup Orthodontists study and treat improper bites (malocclusions), and help our patient’s teeth and facial bone structure look and feel healthy and strong.
 There have been amazing advances in dental software and technology in the last 10 years.
-There are some wonderful, and even invisible or clear solutions available for kids and adults who require orthodontic treatment, or desire to improve the look of their teeth.
+There are some wonderful, and even invisible or clear solutions available for kids and adults who require orthodontic treatment or desire to improve the look of their teeth.
 Healthy straight teeth can add confidence, peace of mind, and more smiles to your life!

 At what age should I consult with an orthodontist to see if I or my child will need orthodontic assistance?

 - The American Association of Orthodontists (AAO) recommends that every child see an orthodontist by the age of 7 as part of their overall dental health plan.
 As orthodontic treatment becomes increasingly affordable and comfortable, the amount of people wearing braces and other orthodontic devices grows every year.

 - Almost 70 percent of teenagers have, or will have braces.

 - There is no maximum age at which a patient with healthy teeth can receive orthodontic treatment, and the amount of adults who receive treatment in the US has grown to nearly 25 percent of all orthodontic patients.